unisa-acg/inverse-dynamics-solver/inverse_dynamics_interface_pinocchio/README.md

 ## Contents

-This is an implementation of [`InverseDynamicsInterface`](../inverse_dynamics_interface/README.md) using the general-purpose Pinocchio dynamics solver based on [pluginlib](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Pluginlib.html).
+This is an implementation of [`InverseDynamicsInterface`](../inverse_dynamics_interface/README.md) using the general-purpose Pinocchio dynamics implementation based on [pluginlib](https://docs.ros.org/en/rolling/Tutorials/Beginner-Client-Libraries/Pluginlib.html).

 It uses the [Pinocchio library](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/devel/doxygen-html/index.html) to read a robot description from a parameter spawned by [xacro](https://github.com/ros/xacro/tree/ros2).
 So, in order to use this library, this parameter must be passed via launch files.
-Please refer to the [test section](#how-to-test), specifically to the [test launch file](./test/test_inverse_dynamics_interface_pinocchio.py), for an example, and to [the official guide](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Launch-Main.html) to know how to pass parameters.
+Please refer to the [test section](#how-to-test), specifically to the [test launch files](#how-to-test), for an example, and to [the official guide](https://docs.ros.org/en/rolling/Tutorials/Intermediate/Launch/Launch-Main.html) to know how to pass parameters.

 ## How to build